About the UMass Extension Greenhouse Crops and Floriculture Program

 The team's educational activities include newsletters (Floral Notes), two websites (New England Greenhouse Update and Greenhouse Crops and Floriculture), publications, workshops, conferences, training programs, diagnostic services and research.
 The team also works with Extension Specialists and grower representatives throughout the northeast to host The Northeast Greenhouse Conference, held every other year.
 The conference includes over 60 educational sessions and 200 exhibitors.

-The Floriculture Staff consists of two Extension staff in the Center for Agriculture, Food and the Environment with University Faculty support and research in plant nutrition and pathology in Stockbridge School of Agriculture.
+The Floriculture Staff consists of three Extension staff in the Center for Agriculture, Food and the Environment with University Faculty support and research in plant nutrition and pathology in Stockbridge School of Agriculture.

 Feel free to contact members of the team to discuss specific issues.
 Contact information is provided at the top, right-hand corner of every page.